QuhiQuhihi/Factor-Strategy-for-Corporate-Bond-/(Chapter2)Factor_model/README.md

 #### $f_{t,i} = \alpha_i + \beta_{CMKT} * CMKT_{t} + \beta_{TERM} * TERM_{t} + \beta_{factor i} * FACTOR_i + \epsilon_t$

+## Minor issue with data and quant model
+In the academic context of fixed income securities, the observed premium of on-the-run (OTR) bonds over off-the-run (OTR) bonds is a well-documented phenomenon, often attributed to liquidity differences and demand disparities between the two types of bonds.

+#### Liquidity Premium:
+On-the-run bonds, being the most recently issued and therefore most current series of a government's debt, typically exhibit higher liquidity compared to off-the-run bonds.
+This higher liquidity is manifested in narrower bid-ask spreads and greater ease of trading, which is highly valued by market participants.
+As a result, investors are willing to accept a lower yield on OTR bonds, translating into a price premium over older, less liquid off-the-run bonds.

+#### Demand Dynamics:
+ On-the-run bonds also benefit from structural demand driven by benchmarking and portfolio rebalancing.
+Many institutional investors, such as pension funds and insurance companies, as well as investment benchmarks, prefer or require the most current issue of a bond series for their portfolios.
+This structural demand increases the price of on-the-run bonds, further contributing to their premium.

+Our model use past 8 month data to evaluate new issued security.
+THis means that we are targeting off-the-run bond only.
+It would be great we can use quant model right after the bond is issued.
+Since this project is asset pricing project, we are going to use this naive model with potential issue.

 ## Building long-short factor construction
 And we are going to examine each bond with factor $i$.
 So, compute $r_{t, i}$  for each signal $i$ at time $t$.
 And we assume that there are High, Mid, Low segments.
 This allow us to cover 67% of our universe, which incorporate broader and more general trends (besides outlier in dirty datasets) values into our model than Factor Zoo project.
 Equation for calculating each factor $i$ follows :